skeema/skeema/CONTRIBUTING.md

 Please provide as much information as possible about reproduction steps, as well as your environment (Skeema version, database version/vendor/OS/platform).
 Feel free to redact private company information from pastes or screenshots.
 If needed, additional information can be submitted privately [by email](https://www.skeema.io/contact/), but please still open an issue first.

-Skeema is a completely bootstrapped effort, and our ability to support free Skeema Community edition users is extremely limited.
+Skeema is a completely bootstrapped effort, and our ability to support free Skeema Community edition users is limited.
 If your company depends on Skeema, please consider subscribing to a paid [Premium](https://www.skeema.io/download/) product to support Skeema's continued development.
 Bug reports from paying customers are prioritized above all other work.

 ### Feature requests

-Feel free to make feature requests, but please understand only the [Premium](https://www.skeema.io/download/) products are being actively developed at this time.
-Hopefully open source development can resume in the future, if the Premium products are successful enough to support additional open source feature development.
+If your idea is potentially large or complex, please indicate if your company is already a Premium subscriber, or if your company would be interested in contributing towards the feature's implementation.

 ### Questions